thedevdojo/create-alpine-app/README.md

 Now, you can edit the `index.html` file in the root directory.
 Alpine is loaded in the `index.js`, and Tailwind is loaded in the `index.css` file.
 Hot Reloading Enabled 🔥

+## Hot Reloading

+You can update the directory or file type that you want the watcher to look for inside of the **handleHotUpdate** method inside of **alpine-vite-plugin.js**.

 ## Building for production

 If you want to distribute this application, you can run: